swisscom/dop_common/doc/plan_format_v0.0.1.md

  7. __*disks*__ - an optional property to list additional disks that should persist accross deployments.
 It is of array type.
-A persistant disk itself is described by a so-called disk hash with following keywords:
+A persistant disk itself is described by a so-called *"disk hash"* with following keywords:
    1. __*name*__ - disk name.
 It is required.
    2. __*pool*__ - the name of the storage pool that should be used as a backing store for a disk.
-This property is required unless  the __*default_pool*__ is specified in __*infrastructure_properties*__.
+This is a required property for non-OpenStack providers, unless the __*default_pool*__ is specified in __*infrastructure_properties*__.
    3. __*size*__ - the name size of the disk in megabytes (when the value has a suffix *M*) or gigabytes (when the value has a suffix *G*).
    4. __*thin*__ - an optional boolean flag that indicates whether disk will be created as thin provisioned.
 Its default  value is *true*, meaning the disks are thin-provisioned by default.
 Please use *false* as the value if you need to thick provision a disk.

- __IMPORTANT:__ Currently, the selection of provisioning type is honored only by the RHEVm/OVirt provider.
-Please also note that a thick-provisioned disk is of *raw* rather than *cow* type when thick provisioning is used.
-As a consequence, it is not possible to create a snapshot of such a disk OVirt/RHEVm.
+ __IMPORTANT:__ *Currently, the selection of provisioning type is honored only by RHEVm/OVirt provider.
+Please also note that a thick-provisioned disk within OVirt/RHEVm is of __raw__ rather than __cow__ type.
+As a consequence, it is not possible to create a snapshot of such a disk.

- 8. __*credentials*__ - an optional property to define credentials for root user.
-This information is passed to cloud init.
-Following data can be
+ __NOTE__: *This property is not required for baremetal infrastructures.*

- specified:
+ 8. __*credentials*__ - an optional property to define credentials for administrator user (root, Administrator).
+This information is passed to the customization tool (cloud-init, VSphere customization, etc.).
+Following data can be specified:
    * __*root_password*__ - super user password that is set for cloud init phase,
    * __*root_ssh_keys*__ - an array of OpenSSH public keys that are recorded into `/root/.ssh/authorized_keys` by cloud init.
    * __*administrator_fullname*__ - an optional property that specifies the full